xycnotz/2021_biol422_analyze_apple_mobility_dataset/README.md

 https://covid19.apple.com/mobility

 ### Chang Log
+* 2021-09-22: Created Github repository for project and pushed commits to Github
 * 2021-09-21: Added second script to tally up cities and counties using dplyr for a given state for different transportation types.
 * 2021-09-20: Initialize git repository for the project.
 * 2021-09-19: Refactored code to call in subset function from a different file.